Iancheung228/Iancheung228.github.io/_posts/2023-12-21-Batchnorm.md

 Adding the word "Internal" before "covariate shift", describes another phenomenon where the input data distribution of an individual layer, changes from one training epoch to the next epoch.

 Recall we can view the optimization of the deep neural network as solving a series of smaller optimization problems at each layer.
 Each of these smaller optimization problems are independent, conditioned on knowing what the output of the previous layer is.
 We are given some input, we are also given some output, and we wish to find the best set of learnable weights that transform the input to the desired output as closely as possible (desired output for the final layer will be the true label, the desired output for any layers before is less interpretable).
 The ICS occurs when the output of the previous layer (input for current layer) changes drastically at each training step, due to the updates of weight of previous layers.
 I know this sentence probably does not make sense so let's walk through an example.
+In neural networks, the output of the first layer feeds into the second layer, the output of the second layer feeds into the third, and so on.
+Simply put, when the weight parameters of the previous layer change, the output of the previous layer changes, equivalently so does the distribution of inputs of the next layer.

 Consider a neural network with 3 neurons with no nonlinearity.
 Suppose we want to update the weight of layer b.
 The update rule with learning rate $$\alpha $$ is: